beso94/Useful-tips-for-CS-students/README.md

 # This is collection of useful books, material and tips that I found over the time, which can help you in CS.
 ------

-                    If you have some good materials feel free to contact to me on Email.
+             If you have some good materials and want to share feel free to contact me on Email and I will add it.

 <img src="http://www.unixstickers.com/image/data/stickers/binbash/Bash-new.sh.png" width="100" height="100">